Types Of Respirators

 There are two classes of respirators namely

 1. Atmosphere-supplying respirator.
 This class of respirator provides clean and breathable air from a pure source and are used in more hazardous environments.

 2. Air-purifying respirator.
 It also removes pollutants or impurities from the air.

 Why Employees Need Respirators

 Respirators are necessary in environments or work places where there are toxic substances and inadequate engineering control measures to eliminate or reduce them.
+Thus people found the need to create these masks to aid in breathing when the environment created uncomfortable conditions.
+Some have even gone beyond just making any mast to make the full face respirator nasal mask with headgear for maximum protection.
 Using an atmosphere-supplying respirator also aids in protection against atmospheres with low amount of oxygen.
 Increased rates of breathing, faster heartbeat, and coordination or impaired thinking often occurs at a higher rate in hazardous or oxygen-deficient atmosphere.